mikeloomisgg/mikeloomisgg.github.io/_posts/2019-04-10-cppqlite-part1.md

 ---
 layout: post
-title: Setting up a REPL
+title: Setting Up A Better REPL
 comments: true
 tags: [cpp, database]
 ---

 One of the very common criticisms of c++ is that it is very complicated.
 I saw someone on a programming stream yesterday claim that they prefer raw c because it feels more *intuitive*.
 To me, this just seems out of touch with reality.
-Lets look at the simplest REPL, from part 1 of the cstack database from scratch series.
+Lets look at the simplest REPL, from [part 1](https://cstack.github.io/db_tutorial/parts/part1.html) of the cstack database from scratch series.
 I think by the end anyone would agree with me that the c++ version of this code is better in every way to its c counterpart.

 # Read Evaluate Print Loop